Pennsylvania Drug Charge law Firm

 Therefore, suppression issues must be investigated thoroughly.
 It takes a great deal of experience and trial skill to win a suppression hearing and get drug evidence thrown out of the case.
 Police officers who testify at suppression hearings must be cross-examined effectively.
 Inconsistencies and factual errors must be shown to the trial judge.
 In many suppression hearings, it is often necessary to present a witness or other evidence.

-For instance, a Philadelphia resident is in a car with a friend, parked on a street in downtown Philadelphia.
+For example, a Philadelphia resident is in a car with a friend, parked on a street in downtown Philadelphia.
 They are parked lawfully.
 A police car pulls up alongside the parked car and the officer rolls his window down.
 The officer gets out of his vehicle and searches the car, finding a large quantity of marijuana.
 The driver is arrested and charged with possession with intent to deliver.
 In the police report, the arresting police officer indicates that he noticed a strong odor of burning marijuana when he rolled his window down.
 However, an eyewitness comes forward and is willing to testify that they did not smell marijuana and had been standing just a foot away for several minutes before and during the incident.
 So long as the eyewitness is credible, the chances of suppression would be good.
 The key in this particular drug suppression scenario is exposing any holes in the police officer’s testimony and presenting a credible witness to rebut the officer’s version of events.

 Drug Sentencing Laws in PA